 Absolutely.

-You know, and one thing that is great about Trump is the fact that the buck stopped with him and he he took full responsibility and uh uh accountability, but you don't even know who is calling the shots in the White House now.
+You know, and one thing that would be great about Trump is the fact that the buck stopped with him.

-Uh that would be a good point.
+That would be a good point.

-I honestly have no I don't know.
+I honestly have not, I don't know.

-I've had anecdotal I'm getting pieces of the puzzle.
+I've had anecdotal, I'm getting pieces of the puzzle.

-Um let's just say I have my sources.
+Let's just say I have my sources.

 Yeah.

-Uh it might surprise some people, but I actually, you know, I'm a member of the press and I have my own contacts.
+It might surprise some people, but I actually, you know, I'm a member of the press and I have my own contacts.

 I know people around Joe Biden.